-It is key that as a facilitator you lead your team member to the right answer and you use good questions to make it easy for them to get to the right answer (or solution).
-By using questions, you allow them to learn through self-discovery and at same time it encourages them to take accountability for their own learning by discovering ‘the how’.
+It is key that as a facilitator you lead your team members to the right answer and you use good questions to make it easy for them to get to the right answer (or solution).
+By using questions, you allow them to learn through self-discovery, and at the same time it encourages them to take accountability for their own learning by discovering ‘the how’.

 The effective coach works with the employee to find learning methods that suit them.
 They help the employee to clarify how they learn best, and create a development plan to make sure the coaching and mentoring process works best for them.

-When someone tries to ensure the other person fully understands, it forces them to revisit the issue and see it clearly themselves by clarifying their own understanding – this will help become more aware and make a better decision on how they can move forwards.
+When someone tries to ensure the other person fully understands, it forces them to revisit the issue and see it clearly themselves by clarifying their own understanding – this will help them become more aware and make a better decision on how they can move forward.

 Being a good listener also helps build a better rapport with team members and means you can respond appropriately, ensuring you ask the right questions.
 The Development of good listening skills can be a huge asset in life and is an absolute must for being an effective coach.

 4) Build Rapport